MarkiJovic/vehicle-can-cybersecurity-testbed-Project/README.md

 Under normal conditions, the CARLA autonomous controller drives the vehicle and mirrors its control values into CAN-style frames for monitoring and replay capture.

-During attacks, malicious CAN frames can interfere with throttle, steering, or braking behaviour.
+During attacks, malicious CAN frames can interfere with throttle, steering or braking behaviour.
 Because the autonomous controller remains active, the final behaviour is a **hybrid control conflict** rather than a complete controller takeover.
 This means the vehicle may visibly resist some attacks while still being affected by them.

 ---